-A contentious case for use tax
+A contentious case for consumer use tax

 Sales and use tax are often lumped together like bread and butter because use tax is a complement to sales tax.
-If a seller doesn’t collect sales tax from a buyer at the point of sale, and the transaction is taxable, the buyer is generally required to self-assess and remit the equivalent use tax to the state taxing authority.
+If a seller doesn’t collect sales tax from a buyer at the point of sale, and the transaction is taxable, the buyer is generally required to self-assess and remit the equivalent consumer use tax to the state taxing authority.
 Consumers can generally avoid incurring use tax liability by buying only from companies that will charge them sales tax.

-How is the taxable value of a good or service determined for use tax purposes?
+How is the taxable value of a good or service determined for consumer use tax purposes?
 Can a state tax the use of property or services indefinitely?
 Should an item used for one day be taxed differently than an item used for one year?
-These are a few questions the Supreme Court of the United States could settle if it takes the case of Ellingson Drainage, Inc. v.
-South Dakota Department of Revenue.
+These and other consumer use tax questions lack clear answers.

 What is Ellingson Drainage, Inc. v.
 South Dakota Department of Revenue?